 The power supply is only hot-swappable if you have a redundant system with two power supplies installed.
 If you only have one power supply installed, before removing or replacing the power supply, you must first take the appliance out of service, turn off all peripheral devices connected to the system, turn off the system by pressing the power button, and unplug the AC power cord from the system or wall outlet.

-The power supply can be replaced in case it fails.
 To replace the power supply, follow these steps: